 Tips for Renting a Home After Bankruptcy

 It may be more challenging to find a landlord willing to rent a home or apartment to you after a bankruptcy, but it is possible.
 Some tips to keep in mind when renting after bankruptcy include:

 - Ask questions before submitting applications.
 Ask whether the landlord rents to someone who has a recent bankruptcy before submitting applications.
 If the landlord has a policy of not renting to individuals who have just recently completed bankruptcy, you do not waste money on an application fee for nothing.

 - Verify your income and employment history.
 Provide a letter from your employer confirming your employment history and rate of pay.
 You may also want to provide a list of previous employers with dates of employment.
 If you do not have gaps in your employment history, that could be a factor in your favor.

 - Explain your situation.
-Prepare a letter explaining why you needed to file bankruptcy and how you have made the most from your fresh start.
+Prepare a letter explaining why you needed to file bankruptcy and how you have made the most of your fresh start.